-Amid the U.S. government's plans to potentially ban TikTok due to data privacy concerns, Instagram has started testing a new feature that's similar to the China-based app in Brazil in November, and expanded the test to France, Germany, and most recently India.
-And as a Facebook company spokesperson confirmed to Bustle on July 16, Instagram Reels, a short video feature, will now launch in the U.S. in early August.
+Amid the U.S. government's plans to potentially ban TikTok due to data privacy concerns, on August 5, Instagram announced the release of a new feature that's similar to the China-based app — Instagram Reels.
+The company began first testing the feature in Brazil back in November, and just rolled out the feature to 50 countries, including the U.S.

-"We’re excited to bring Reels to more countries, including the US, in early August," the spokesperson said.
+"We’re excited to bring Reels to more countries, including the U.S.," the spokesperson said.
 "The community in our test countries has shown so much creativity in short-form video, and we've heard from creators and people around the world that they're eager to get started as well."

 What Is Instagram Reels?